-Title: Locum Consultant Anaesthetist with interest in Paediatric Anaesthesia.
-Location: Based at Addenbrooke's Hospital, Cambridge.
-New or Replacement Post: New post Prime responsibility: To share in the delivery of anaesthetic services within the Cambridge University Hospitals NHS Foundation Trust.
-Accountable to: Medical Director (currently Dr Ashley Shaw).
-Reports to: Clinical Director for Critical Care, Anaesthesia & Theatres (currently Dr Muhilan Kanagarathnam).
-Clinical Lead for Anaesthesia and Theatres (currently Dr Brock Andreatta).
-Works with: Consultants in the Department of Anaesthesia, Clinical Manager and other members of the Anaesthetics Department.
-Other consultant colleagues and the senior management of the hospital.
-Key tasks: Maintenance of the highest clinical standards in the management of patients.
-To share with colleagues responsibility for the day-to-day management of a training programme in anaesthesia.
-Teaching and training of trainee medical staff, medical students and other personnel in the principles and practices of anaesthesia.
-To actively participate in both departmental and Trust matters concerning Clinical Governance and audit.
-To have responsibility for ensuring active participation in continuing medical education (CME).
+Title: Locum Consultant in Medicine for the Elderly Location: Based at Addenbrooke's Hospital, Cambridge New or Replacement Post: Locum post Prime responsibility: Organisation and provision of specialist input to frail older people within Addenbrooke's Hospital and the promotion of the highest quality geriatric care to all people within the region Successful applicants will have support provision of CGA within the ED and short-stay medical wards.
+Successful applicants may also be expected to have responsibility for patients within core medicine for the elderly ward areas.
+There is also the opportunity to contribute to the general medical take Accountable to: Dr Ashley Shaw, Medical Director Reports to: Dr Stephen Wallis, Divisional Director for Medicine Dr Martin Knolle, Clinical Director Works with: Consultants in Medicine for the Elderly, Clinical Manager and other members of the department Other Consultant colleagues and the senior management of the hospital Key tasks: Maintenance of the highest clinical standards in the management of patients under his/her care To share with colleagues responsibility for the day-to-day management of the in-patients and out-patients in the Department of Medicine for the Elderly Participation in the General Internal Medicine responsibilities of the Department of Medicine for the Elderly Teaching and training of junior staff, medical students and members of the multidisciplinary team To actively participate in both departmental and Trust matters concerning Clinical Governance and audit

+To have responsibility for ensuring active participation in continuing medical education (CME) -- --